deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Shouldn't you be seeing Ava, Sergeant?"
 Powell asked.
 "She'll be worried about you."

-"We were just…organising the wake, sir."
+"We were just...organising the wake, sir."
 Adam explained.

 Powell nodded.
 "Good.
 And I'll be bloody well upset if you lot don't drink every drop of alcohol on this planet, you hear me?"